drug-design/course/docs/chapters/adme-properties.md

 ![](https://media.drugdesign.org/course/adme-properties/6_4_0_0_0_1.png){: loading=lazy }
 #### Lipinski Rules and Drug-Like Properties

-In silico predictive ADME aims at assessing the "drug-likeness" of compounds from information derived from their chemical structure.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/lipinski-rules-drug-like-properties-e12a973d'><i class='fa fa-play' aria-hidden='true'></i></button>In silico predictive ADME aims at assessing the "drug-likeness" of compounds from information derived from their chemical structure.
 Based on analyses of the World Drug Index (WDI) Lipinski  developed the now popular "Lipinski's rule of five" (named because of its emphasis on the number 5 and multiples of 5) which predicts in a simple manner the drug-likeness of a molecule (see below, note that each item is clickable).
 *[ADME]: Absorption, Distribution, Metabolism, Excretion *[In silico]: means using silicon-based computer technologies to perform simulations, modeling and experiments *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer